ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `reduce_input` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `dependencies` (default `[]`): the output features this one is dependent on.
 For a detailed explanation refer to [Output Features Dependencies](#output-features-dependencies).
 - `reduce_dependencies` (default `sum`): defines how to reduce the output of a dependent feature that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
-- `softmax` (default `False`): determines if to apply a softmax at the end of the decoder.
+- `softmax` (default `false`): determines if to apply a softmax at the end of the decoder.
 It is useful for predicting a vector of values that sum up to 1 and can be interpreted as probabilities.
 - `loss` (default `{type: mean_squared_error}`): is a dictionary containing a loss `type`.
 The available loss `type` are `mean_squared_error`, `mean_absolute_error` and `softmax_cross_entropy` (use it only if `softmax` is `True`).

 These are the available parameters of a set output feature decoder